Earn Dual Credit With Marian University’s Advanced Study Program

 - Student must obtain a grade of C or higher in the enrolled course to continue in the program for following semesters.

 - Complete the Free Online Application at www.marian.edu/apply for the High School- Dual Credit program

 - Submit the following documents to the Marian University Office of Admission (Attn: Ashley Henke):

 - Students admitted into the program will receive an acceptance letter via mail.

 For students taking the courses at their high school:

-- Students must submit the completed registration form (included in the acceptance packet) to the Marian University Office of Admission.
+- Students must submit the completed schedule planning form (included in the acceptance packet) to the Marian University Office of Admission.